Gorillas to the Delta – Camping

 Day 8 - Lake Bunyonyi – Uganda

-Crossing the Equator once more you travel south to the beautiful scenery of Lake Bunyonyi.
-With eager anticipation you prepare for the upcoming Gorilla trekking excursion and tonight you will receive a briefing on what to expect.
+Crossing the Equator once more, you will travel south to the beautiful scenery of Lake Bunyonyi.
+With eager anticipation, you prepare for the upcoming Gorilla trekking excursion and tonight you will receive a briefing on what to expect.
 (BLD)

 Day 9 - Lake Bunyonyi – Uganda